leo-arch/clifm/README.md

 ---

-## Why?
+## Description

-Why another file manager?
-Simply put, because in a world full of TUI file managers, a CLI file manager simply deserves to exist.

 _CliFM_ is a **C**ommand **L**ine **I**nterface **F**ile **M**anager: all input and interaction is performed via commands.
 This is its main feature and strength.

-Unlike most terminal file managers out there, indeed, _CliFM_ replaces the input/interaction method of the traditional TUI interface (also known as curses or text-menu based interface, mostly driven by arrow keys and keyboard shortcuts) by the command-line, that is to say, a command-interpreter or a shell.<sup>1</sup>.
+Unlike most terminal file managers out there, indeed, _CliFM_ replaces the traditional TUI interface (also known as curses or text-menu based interface) by a command-line interface.<sup>1</sup>

-If working with the command-line, your workflow is not affected at all, but just enriched with file management functionalities: automatic fles listing, files selection, bookmarks, directory jumper, directory history, auto-cd and auto-open, bulk rename, and a trash system, among other features.
-In this sense, _CliFM_ is certainly a file manager, but also **a shell extension**: search for files, copy, rename, and trash some of them, but, at the same time, update/upgrade your system, add some cronjob, stop a service, and run nano (or vi, or emacs, if you like).
+If working with the command-line, your workflow is not affected at all, but just enriched with file management functionalities: automatic fles listing, files selection, bookmarks, directory jumper, directory history, auto-cd and auto-open, bulk rename, and a trash system, among [other features](#features).
+In this sense, _CliFM_ is certainly a file manager, but also a shell extension.

-Briefly stated, those familiar with the command-line will find in a file manager based on it a desirable _extension_ of its functionality.
-And this because of a simple reason: the command-line is still there, never hidden.
+Briefly put, the command-line is always already there, never hidden.

 Besides 5 MiB of RAM and 500 KiB of disk space, willingness to try something different is all you need.

-### Should all terminal file managers be TUI-based file managers?
-No.

 ---
-<sup>1</sup> <i>For a detailed explanation and comparison between these concepts see the [resources page](https://github.com/leo-arch/clifm/wiki/Resources#gui-tui-and-cli) and the [introductory page](https://github.com/leo-arch/clifm/wiki/Introduction#what-is-clifm) of the Wiki</i>.
+<sup>1</sup> <i>For a detailed explanation consult the [introductory section](https://github.com/leo-arch/clifm/wiki/Introduction#what-is-clifm) of the Wiki.
+For more information about these concepts (CLI and TUI) see the [resources page](https://github.com/leo-arch/clifm/wiki/Resources#gui-tui-and-cli) </i>.

 ---